We advocate to ban fracking on our public lands – and everywhere

 Fracking has already caused serious damage to our public lands

 Millions of acres have already been leased by oil and gas companies – and could expand to 200 million acres.
+These are just a few of the parks that could potentially be affected.
 This is bad for the air, this is bad for the water, and this is bad for tourism.
 Accidental spills of toxic waste, air pollution, earthquakes, and drinking water contamination are just some of the known dangers of drilling; none of this is acceptable on the public lands or around National Parks that are near and dear to people’s hearts.
 Even worse, fracking accelerates climate change, which is a severe threat to our public lands and our entire planet.

 In March 2015, despite receiving 650,000 public comments from people in favor of a ban on fracking on public lands, President Obama’s Bureau of Land Management – an agency whose mission is “to sustain the health, diversity, and productivity of America’s public lands for the use and enjoyment of present and future generations” – finalized weak new rules for drilling and fracking on federal lands that will not protect these lands from damage.